mkijowski/ceg3400/16-network-attack-defense/README.md

 Endpoint Protection

 * Should have been covered in host security
-* started as virus scan
+* Started as virus scan
-* has evolved to cover a lot more ground at the endpoint
+* Has evolved to cover a lot more ground at the endpoint

 ---